backprop07/CCST9017/README.md

 SIM is a game that two players play sequentially to draw lines between six points, the first one whose own lines form a triangluar with three of the six points as the corner will lose the game.
 It is known that player two must have a winning strategy, since it is a combinatorial game that cannot end in a draw.
 But the winning strategy itself is not elegant at all.
 Hence, we try to approximate the winning strategy with deep neural network.
-This work can be easily transferred to other game whose winning strategies have not yet to be discoverred, since we barely made any assumption about the game.
+This work can be easily transferred to other games whose winning strategies have not yet to be discoverred, since we barely made any assumption about the game.